 The first criterion to get a Michelin star is to ensure that you have a fine dining restaurant.
 Having said that, it isn’t necessary for these restaurants to be expensive.
 The reason why these restaurants are a little on the expensive side is because of the heavily-priced ingredients and the supreme hospitality they provide to their guests.

 What About Michelin Inspectors?

 Clearly, being a Michelin Inspector is a huge responsibility.
 A typical Michelin Inspector goes through an extensive 6-month long training course, after which he/she has to work with an experienced inspector for a while.
 Now, once you become a Michelin inspector, your name is kept secret.
 An inspector isn’t even allowed to write down anything while they are eating at a restaurant.

 Now, to assess a restaurant, an inspector has to visit the same place, at least 2-3 times.
 This is done so that he/she has a taste of all the bestsellers of that restaurant, and also to see whether or not the restaurant serves the same quality of food consistently.

-All in all, it’s pretty fascinating to see how the Michelins are focussing on Asia recently.
+All in all, it’s pretty fascinating to see how the Michelins are focusing on Asia recently.
 During your wait for them to have a look at Indian cuisine, you can try getting some inspiration from the already starred restaurants of the world and assess if you’re ready to achieve the next level!